-Passepartout and I spend almost the whole day, dredging the tank, filling it with water, pouring the petrol out onto the garage forecourt where it mixes with the light rain falling and runs in greasy rainbow streaks out past the old tyres and hulks of cars.
+Giristroula and I spend almost the whole day, dredging the tank, filling it with water, pouring the petrol out onto the garage forecourt where it mixes with the light rain that’s falling and runs in greasy rainbow streaks out past the old tyres and hulks of broken cars.

 “Thank you so much.
-West Coast people really are the most friendly!”
+You West Coast people really are very friendly…”

 “Aye,” he replies “And careful wi’ our money.
 That’ll be £40”.